 Greenhouse Gas Inventory

 The City tracks the amount of greenhouse gases (GHGs) being emitted in Encinitas because it indicates how much our community is contributing to climate change.
 A GHG inventory is a monitoring tool used to report on the implementation of the City’s Climate Action Plan (CAP).
 It helps to understand the source and amount of GHG emissions being generated, as well as track the progress towards CAP emission reduction targets.
-The following section demonstrates the City’s efforts in lowering local GHG emissions.

 GHG Inventory